portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   To know which companies have this quality level can be very useful for the users of a port.

   Possible APIs:

-  - Procedures for being certified with the quality level of a port.
+  - **Procedures for being certified with the quality level of a port**.
     - Request parameters: name of the port, code of the port.
     - Data included in the response: tbd
     - [catalog](catalog/catalog-ENProcedures.md)

-  - Certified companies
+  - **Certified companies**: List of companies that have been certified by the quality seal managers of a port.
-    - Request parameters: activity, name of the company,...
+    - Request parameters: name of a port, activity, name of the company,...
     - Data included in the response: name of the company, activities, company certified (true or false),...
     - [catalog](catalog/catalog-EfficiencyNetwork.md)

-  - Activities/categories: i.e. freight-forwarder, shipping agent, custom broker,...
+  - **Activities/categories**: List of possible activities, i.e. freight-forwarder, shipping agent, custom broker,...
     - Request parameters: none
     - Data included in the response: activities name, activity description.
     - [catalog](catalog/catalog-EfficiencyNetwork.md)